WohlSoft/Moondust-Devkit-Help/EditWorld/ContextMenu.md

 # Context Menu features
 Each item have it's context menu.
-For righthander's mouse it can be opened by right mouse button (for lefthanders - by left mouse-button).
+For right hand mouse it can be opened by right mouse button (for left hand mice - by left mouse-button).

 By context menu you can change the basic settings of one item or of all selected items.
-You can play music which defined by musicbox.For Level entrance point possible for fast open target level file.
+You can play music which defined by music box.For Level entrance point possible for fast open target level file.
 <ImageZoom
   alt="ContextMenu_tl_pt_sc"
   url="screenshots/WorldEditing/Items/ContextMenu_tl_pt_sc.png"